-- (vii) Place any surplus cable under the caravan.
-Ensure that the surplus cable is not coiled up as it could overheat. - (viii) Now switch on the mains isolating switch within the caravan, this can be found on the main consumer board, normally located within the nearside front bed box. - (ix) Check the RCD is working by pressing the test button.
+- the other end of the flexible orange supply cable.
+Switch on the main switch at the site supply point (if appropriate). - (vii) Place any surplus cable under the caravan.
+Ensure that the surplus cable is not coiled up as it could overheat. - (viii) Now switch on the mains isolating switch within the caravan, this can be found on the main consumer board, normally located within the nearside front bed - (ix) Check the RCD is working by pressing the test button.
 Once pressed all electrical lights and appliances should cease to operate.
 Reset, and then check the electrical system is operational. - (x) Finally in order to get your 12V system operational, ensure the 12V switch is in the 'ON' position.
 Refer to index for further details on the control panel fitted.